 6.1 Introduction

-Object distribution method uses the FLUTE protocol (RFC 3926 [x1]) when delivering content over MBS Sessions.
+The Object Distribution Method uses the FLUTE protocol (RFC 3926 [x1]) when delivering content over MBS Sessions.

 FLUTE is built on top of the Asynchronous Layered Coding (ALC) protocol instantiation (RFC 3450 [x2]).
 ALC combines the Layered Coding Transport (LCT) building block [x3], a congestion control building block and the Forward Error Correction (FEC) building block ([x4]) to provide congestion controlled reliable asynchronous delivery of content to an unlimited number of concurrent receivers from a single sender.
-As mentioned in (RFC 3450 [x2]), congestion control is not appropriate in the type of environment that object distribution method is provided, and thus congestion control is not used for object distribution.
+As mentioned in (RFC 3450 [x2]), congestion control is not appropriate in the type of environment that Object Distribution Method is provided, and thus congestion control is not used for Object Distribution.
 See figure 6.1-1 for an illustration of FLUTE building block structure.
 FLUTE is carried over UDP/IP, and is independent of the IP version and the underlying link layers used.

 Figure 6.1-1: Building block structure of FLUTE